Dansette: The end of Dansette production

 By the late 1960s, recording techniques were becoming more sophisticated.
-Stereo had been virtually ignored until then and there was a change of direction from the 45's to the LP.
-Customers began to seek more modern Hi-Fi systems.
+Stereo had been virtually ignored until then and there was a change of direction from the 45 to the LP.
+Customers began to seek more modern hi-fi systems.
 Samuel Margolin later stated: "Inevitably the market dried up for record players.
 Imports from Japan took over the market with cut-throat competition and the company went into liquidation."
-Dansette production ended in December 1969, following the introduction of relatively cheap and efficient Japanese and other Far Eastern imported Hi-Fi equipment.
+Dansette production ended in December 1969, following the introduction of relatively cheap and efficient Japanese and other Far Eastern imported hi-fi equipment.
 During the years 1950-1969/70, over one million Dansettes were sold.

-Many of these record players still remain in use but have been refurbished, there are now many firms in the UK who restore these players as well as independent engineers who restore the players as a hobby.